Next Start

 • Increased emissions

 A spark plug issue could also cause the check engine light to turn on or flash.
-If you experience any of these warning signs, be sure and take your vehicle to a trained automotive technician to have the concern diagnosed.
+If you experience any of these warning signs, take your vehicle to a trained automotive technician to have the concern diagnosed.
 A proper diagnosis is important to ensure the correct repair is performed.

 Benefits of Changing Spark Plugs